monodot/knowledge-base/_articles/javascript.md

 ### Declaring variables

+For modern JavaScript:

 - `let` to declare a variable in modern JavaScript (ES6 or later)
+- `const` for values that must not change, or that you want to throw an error if they are changed.

+For JavaScript before ES6:

 - `var` - to declare a variable in versions of JavaScript before ES6.
   - `var` variables do not have block scope.
   - They are scoped to the body of the containing function.
   - If `var` is used outside a function body, it declares a global variable.
-- `const` for values that must not change, or that you want to throw an error if they are changed.

 ## Troubleshooting